 Address – 700 W 47th St Ste 115, Kansas City, MO 64112

 This 1954-founded, family-run Italian restaurant serves both classic and contemporary Italian cuisine.
-There aren’t many places in Kansas where you can start your meal with breaded shrimp and Italian nachos.
+There aren’t many places to go in Kansas city where you can start your meal with breaded shrimp and Italian nachos.
 Linguine and bolognese alfredo are two of their pasta dishes, which are cooked with fresh veggies and parmesan.
 For customers who want to taste everything, Cascone’s combination plates are a big favorite.

 Location – 3737 N Oak Trafficway, Kansas City, MO 64116